pergus/netbox-zabbix/README.md

 ## Overview

-The **NetBox Zabbix Plugin** integrates NetBox with Zabbix, providing a seamless way to monitor devices and virtual machines.
+The **NetBox Zabbix Plugin** integrates Zabbix with NetBox.
 The plugin allows NetBox users to:

-* Manage Zabbix connection settings.
-* Import Zabbix templates, proxies, proxy groups, and host groups into NetBox.
-* Map NetBox objects (Devices/VMs) to Zabbix hosts using customizable mappings.
+* Create/Update and Delete Zabbix hosts from NetBox.
 * Configure host interfaces (Agent, SNMP) and host-specific configurations.
-* Validate importable hosts and synchronize them with Zabbix.

-The plugin **reads data from Zabbix** but does not directly manage templates, proxies, or host groups in Zabbix from NetBox.
+* Import hosts from Zabbix to NetBox.

 ---